-However, when raw, garlic is sometimes a bit too strong.
+However, there are times when raw garlic is a bit too strong.

 The answer… to pickle it!
 This process mellows the flavor beautifully.

 But don’t stop with garlic!
-Try your hand at pickled jalapeños, pickled beets, and pickled red onions!
+Try your hand at pickled jalapeños, pickled beets, and pickled red onions, too!

 Ingredients